3.4: Using Source Text: Quoting, Paraphrasing, and Summarizing

 Exercises

-Find an example of professional writing in your field of study, perhaps from a textbook, trade journal, or industry website that you collected as part of the previous section’s informal annotated bibliography exercise.
+Find an example of professional writing in your field of study, perhaps from a textbook, trade journal, or industry website you collected as part of the previous section’s informal annotated bibliography exercise.

-- If you’ve already pulled out the main points as part of the previous exercise, practice including them as properly punctuated quotations in your document with smooth signal phrases introducing them.
+- If you’ve already pulled out the main points as part of the previous exercise, practice including them as properly punctuated quotations in your document with helpful signal phrases introducing them.

 - Following the six-step procedure outlined in §3.4.3 above, summarize the entire source article, webpage, or whatever document you chose by reducing it to a single coherent paragraph of no more than 10 lines on your page.